nervosnetwork/mercury/core/rpc/README.md

 Fields

-- `cursor` (Type:`Int64`|`null` ): Specify the beginning cursor for the query.
+- `cursor` (Type:`Array<Uint8>` ): Specify the beginning cursor for the query.
-  - If `cursor` is null, the query starts from the biggest cursor for descending order and from the smallest cursor for ascending order.
+  - If `cursor` is `[127, 255, 255, 255, 255, 255, 255, 254]`, the query starts from the biggest cursor for descending order and from the smallest cursor for ascending order.
 - `order  ` (Type: `"Asc"`|`"Desc"`): Specify the order of the returning data.
 - `limit` (Type: `Uint64`|`null` ): Specify the entry limit per page of the query.
   - If `limit` is null, a default limit such as 50 will be used.